Lukx19/SplayTree/README.md

 - templated

 ## Missing features
-- better allocation of the tree nodes - more cash sensitive
+- better allocation of the tree nodes - more cache sensitive

 ## Comparison to std::map test
 Test was carried out by this simple metrics.